shovon/node-rudp/README.md

+# rudp

-This is an implementation of the [Go-Back-N](http://en.wikipedia.org/wiki/Go-Back-N_ARQ) protocol for Node.js.
+Reliable UDP implementation for Node.js.

+This is still a work in progress, but if you're interested into trying this out, then check out the "server" and "client" classes.